jiasong18/Ant-Media-Server-Wiki/Installation.md

 ## Linux (Ubuntu)

 ### 1. Download Ant Media Server
-Download and save the Ant Media Server Community/Enterprise Edition from http://antmedia.io to your disk.
+Download and save the Ant Media Server Community/Enterprise Edition to your disk.
 Ant Media Server is being tested on Ubuntu 18.04 versions on CI.
-Community Edition can be downloadable from [Releases](https://github.com/ant-media/Ant-Media-Server/releases) Enterprise Edition can be downloadable after you get a license on [antmedia.io](https://antmedia.io)
+- Community Edition can be downloadable from [Releases](https://github.com/ant-media/Ant-Media-Server/releases)
+- Enterprise Edition can be downloadable on your account after you get a license on [antmedia.io](https://antmedia.io)

 ### 2. Open Terminal and Go to Directory